mairadanielaferrari/bitnami-project/README.md

 Installed Version: CloudBees Jenkins Enterprise 2.89.1.7-rolling.
 I have installed a 14-day trial Cloudbees Jenkins Enterprise because of the following reason:

-In order to discover Bitnami containerized applications, I installed the GitHub Organization plugin which requires a jenkinsfile (declarative pipeline) commited on each Github repository.
-As I do not have permissions to commit this file to Bitnami repositories, I installed the Cloudbees Jenkins Enterprise version that allows me to specify an unique jenkinsfile to be used among all the discovered repositories that can be hosted on a remote repository.
+In order to discover Bitnami containerized applications, I installed the GitHub Organization Folder plugin which requires a jenkinsfile (declarative pipeline) commited on each Github repository.
+As I do not have permissions to commit this file to Bitnami repositories, I installed the Cloudbees Jenkins Enterprise version that allows me to specify an unique jenkinsfile, hosted on a remote repository, that will used among all the discovered repositories.